Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Here are a few publications that republish content to get you started:

 Step #2: Choose relevant content for the publication

 What type of tone, style, and content is the publication looking for?
-Which one of your content pieces matches up with this tone, style, and content?
+Which of your content pieces matches with the tone, style, and content?

 If you don’t have any content that matches up exactly, you can tweak it to make it a better fit.

 Step #3: Pitch the publication